-When connecting to older Photon Server instances, the clients connect directly to a Master Server, instead of a Name Server.
+When connecting to Photon Server v4 instances, the clients connect directly to a Master Server, instead of a Name Server.
 Uncheck this only, when you host Photon yourself.
-See below.
+See here for more details.

 Starting from PUN v2.17, the "Dev Region" is only used in Unity Editor and in "Development" builds, when you use